soooooyoung/dearimgui-testclient/README.md

 ### [Network Manager](/ImGuiSolution/NetworkManager.h)

-The NetworkManager class initializes Winsock and creates an I/O Completion Port (IOCP) fo to enable efficient asynchronous networking.
+The NetworkManager class initializes Winsock and creates an I/O Completion Port (IOCP) to enable efficient asynchronous networking.

 ### [Client Connections](/ImGuiSolution/NetworkClient.h)

-The `NetworkClient` instance is added upon AddConnection comman.
+The `NetworkClient` instance is added upon `Connect` command.
 Each handles individual client network operations, utilizing `ConnectEx` for non-blocking connection establishment.

 ## Command Handling

 `DirectWindow` invokes commands via a callback, linking UI actions (e.g., button clicks) to network operations.

-Commands such as Connect are then queued and processed sequentially in the `MainLoop()` of [App](ImGuiSolution/App.h), ensuring all commands are handled before the next render cycle to prevent race conditions.
+[Commands](/ImGuiSolution/Command.h) such as Connect are then queued and processed sequentially in the `MainLoop()` of [App](ImGuiSolution/App.h), ensuring all commands are handled before the next render cycle to avoid race conditions.